 Mystical Dream of Krishnadevaraya

-He says: “ The Lord’s body is far superior than the sheen of the black clouds.
+He says: “ The Lord’s body is far superior to the sheen of the black clouds.

 His eyes can easily destroy the pride of the Lotus petals.

-Moreover, His finely woven clothes are much superior than the golden glowing brightness of Garuda.
+Moreover, His finely woven clothes are much superior to the golden glowing brightness of Garuda.